Conforming Guidelines On Mortgage Part Of Bankruptcy

 - However, most mortgage lenders do not want to see any late payments after someone has gone through bankruptcy and/or foreclosure and/or short sale

-- Mortgage lenders want to see re-established credit after bankruptcy and foreclosure and timely payments
+Lenders want to see re-established credit after bankruptcy and foreclosure and timely payments.

 - Or the date of the sheriff’s sale and that they need to wait 7 years from the recorded date of the foreclosure